section-engineering-education/engineering-education/content/articles/drug-labels-extraction-using-deep-learning/index.md

 OCR has been used on Google's visual translation service.
 A large number of companies that process paper-based forms also use OCR to extract texts from documents.
 Recently, most companies offering PDF services, such as Adobe, provided this feature on their app.

-This technology is what our tutorial will be based on.
-We'll use OCR to enable us to extract drug labels/text from prescription medicine automatically.
+We'll use OCR to enable us to automatically extract drug labels/text from prescription medicine.

 We'll specifically use the PaddleOCR, previously referenced in a paper known as [PP-OCR: A Practical Ultra Lightweight OCR System](https://arxiv.org/pdf/2009.09941v3.pdf).
 The PaddleOCR is a model that the engineers originally built at [Baidu](https://www.baidu.com/).